Big Bash League: Christmas Day match

 In December 2015, Cricket Australia revealed that they are looking into the possibility of hosting a Christmas Day BBL match in the coming years, possibly after the next season.
-If the proposal is passed, it would be a first in the history of Australian sport since no professional matches are played in Australia on Christmas Day.
+If the proposal is passed, it would have been a first in the history of Australian sport since no professional matches had played in Australia on Christmas Day at that time.
 "It is something we have just recently started discussing, the possibilities of that.
 We're talking about playing a Christmas Eve match, we already play Boxing Day," CA's Executive GM (Operations) Mike McKenna said.
-This has not yet occurred, but in September 2018, it was reported that Cricket Australia had struck a deal with the Players Association to play BBL matches on Christmas Day.
+This has not yet occurred, but in September 2018, it was reported that Cricket Australia had struck a deal with the Australian Cricketers' Association to play BBL matches on Christmas Day.

 Tournament format

-Since the inception of the BBL in 2011, the tournament has followed the same format every year except the inaugural season.
+Since the inception of the BBL in 2011, the tournament format has changed a number of times.

 The first BBL season had 28 group stage matches, before expanding to 32 in the following season.